 Now before you run away from the V word, all the ingredients are pantry-friendly.
 It simply means I’m using olive oil instead of butter and vegetable stock instead of chicken.

-Now it’s time to pour homemade mushroom gravy on top.
+Now it’s time to pour homemade mushroom onion gravy on top.

 Brown mushrooms add a more robust umami flavor to your vegan gravy.
 Baby bellas can be found at most supermarkets, but feel free to mix and match your favorite varieties.